gravitational/gravity/docs/6.x/pack.md

 !!! note:
-    Disabling the system logging component will result in inability to view operation logs via the cluster UI.
+    Disabling the system logging component will result in inability to view operation logs via the Cluster UI.

 ## Service User

-When Gravity creates a Kubernetes cluster from a cluster image, it installs a special system container on each host, visible as `gravity` daemon.
+When Gravity creates a Kubernetes cluster from a Cluster Image, it installs a special system container on each host, visible as the `gravity` daemon.
 It contains all of Kubernetes services, performs automatic management and isolates them from other pre-existing daemons running on cluster hosts.

-This system container is often called "planet container".

-All system services inside the gravity container run under a special system user called _"planet"_ with a UID of `1000`.
+All system services inside the container run under a special system user called `planet` with a UID of `1000`.

 Starting with LTS 4.54, Gravity allows the system user to be configured during installation.
 The same service user with the same UID will be created on all nodes of a cluster.

-In order to configure _"planet"_ service user, you have the following options:
+In order to configure the `planet` service user, you have the following options:

   * Create a user with the same UID on all cluster nodes upfront.
-  * Specify a user ID on installer's command line and a user named `planet` (and a group with the same name) will automatically be created with the given ID during installation.
+  * Specify a user ID on the installer's command line and a user named `planet` (and a group with the same name) will automatically be created with the given ID during installation.